-A description of the BMPs and measures that will be used to prevent pollution of surface water, groundwater, or stormwater that originates upgradient from the site and flows across the site is attached.
-No surface water, groundwater or stormwater originates upgradient from the site and flows across the site, and an explanation is attached.
-Permanent BMPs or measures are not required to prevent pollution of surface water, groundwater, or stormwater that originates upgradient from the site and flows across the site, and an explanation is attached.
-7. Attachment C - BMPs for On-site Stormwater.
-A description of the BMPs and measures that will be used to prevent pollution of surface water or groundwater that originates on-site or flows off the site, including pollution caused by contaminated stormwater runoff from the site is attached.
-Permanent BMPs or measures are not required to prevent pollution of surface water or groundwater that originates on-site or flows off the site, including pollution caused by contaminated stormwater runoff, and an explanation is attached.
+A description of the BMPs and measures that will be used to prevent poll surface water, groundwater, or stormwater that originates upgradient fro and flows across the site is attached. ution of om the site No surface water, groundwater or stormwater originates upgradient from and flows across the site, and an explanation is attached. n the site Permanent BMPs or measures are not required to prevent pollution of su water, groundwater, or stormwater that originates upgradient from the flows across the site, and an explanation is attached. site and 7. 🔀 Attachment C - BMPs for On-site Stormwater.
+A description of the BMPs and measures that will be used to prevent poll surface water or groundwater that originates on-site or flows off the site pollution caused by contaminated stormwater runoff from the site is atta Permanent BMPs or measures are not required to prevent pollution of su or groundwater that originates on-site or flows off the site, including poll caused by contaminated stormwater runoff, and an explanation is attach ution of , including ached. urface water ution ed.
 8. Attachment D - BMPs for Surface Streams.
-A description of the BMPs and measures that prevent pollutants from entering surface streams, sensitive features, or the aquifer is attached.
-Each feature identified in the Geologic Assessment as sensitive has been addressed. $\boxtimes$ N/A 9.
-The applicant understands that to the extent practicable, BMPs and measures must maintain flow to naturally occurring sensitive features identified in either the geologic assessment, executive director review, or during excavation, blasting, or construction.
-The permanent sealing of or diversion of flow from a naturally-occurring sensitive feature that accepts recharge to the Edwards Aquifer as a permanent pollution abatement measure has not been proposed.
-Attachment E - Request to Seal Features.
-A request to seal a naturally-occurring sensitive feature, that includes, for each feature, a justification as to why no reasonable and practicable alternative exists, is attached.
-10. Attachment F - Construction Plans.
-All construction plans and design calculations for the proposed permanent BMP(s) and measures have been prepared by or under the direct supervision of a Texas Licensed Professional Engineer, and are signed, sealed, and dated.
-The plans are attached and, if applicable include: Design calculations (TSS removal calculations) TCEQ construction notes All geologic features All proposed structural BMP(s) plans and specifications N/A
+A description of the BMPs and m that prevent pollutants from entering surface streams, sensitive features, or is attached.
+Each feature identified in the Geologic Assessment as sensitive l addressed. easures the aquifer has been □ N/A 9.
+The applicant understands that to the extent practicable, BMPs and measure maintain flow to naturally occurring sensitive features identified in either the assessment, executive director review, or during excavation, blasting, or con es must e geologic struction.
+The permanent sealing of or diversion of flow from a naturally-occurring feature that accepts recharge to the Edwards Aquifer as a permanent po abatement measure has not been proposed. sensitive Ilution Attachment E - Request to Seal Features.
+A request to seal a naturally-or sensitive feature, that includes, for each feature, a justification as to why reasonable and practicable alternative exists, is attached. ccurring no 10 Attachment F - Construction Plans.
+All construction plans and design calculated and the second states of the secon ations for the proposed permanent BMP(s) and measures have been prepared by or un direct supervision of a Texas Licensed Professional Engineer, and are signed, dated.
+The plans are attached and, if applicable include: nder the sealed, and the proposed permanent BMP(s) and measures have been prepared by or undirect supervision of a Texas Licensed Professional Engineer, and are signed, dated.
+The plans are attached and, if applicable include: Design calculations (TSS removal calculations) TCEQ construction notes All geologic features All proposed structural BMP(s) plans and specifications nder the sealed, and the proposed permanent BMP(s) and measures have been prepared by or undirect supervision of a Texas Licensed Professional Engineer, and are signed, dated.
+The plans are attached and, if applicable include: Design calculations (TSS removal calculations) TCEQ construction notes All geologic features All proposed structural BMP(s) plans and specifications nder the sealed, and

 11. Attachment G - Inspection, Maintenance, Repair and Retrofit Plan.
 A plan for the inspection, maintenance, repairs, and, if necessary, retrofit of the permanent BMPs and measures is attached.
 The plan includes all of the following: